bangadang/stackIT/FS25/Dataengineering.md

 ### transform
 - the data is then processed.
 So its structures and values conform with its intended use case
 	- problem:
 		- data is not in the target format of the DW or structured differently.
-Either the schema is close to thee source or the DW has a multidimensional schema
+Either the schema is close to thee source or the DW has a multidimensional schema --> data and schema heterogeneity
 		- aspects of the transformation: data and schema has to be transformed
+	- **heterogeinity**:
+		- primary (OLTP systems) and secondary sources provide either un-/semistructured
 ### load
 - moves the transformed data into a permanent target database efficiently
 	- critical point: